SinusBot/docs/docs/scripts.md

 ##### author (string)

-Put your name and your email address in here in the form of "your name
+Put your name and your email address in here in the form of `your name <your-email@example.com>`
-<your-email@example.com\>"

 ##### description (string)